rhit-neuro/deca/rocc/accelerators/README.md

 })
 ```
 #### Things you need to change
+  - `myaccelerator` - CChange `myaccelerator` to what you decided to name the package your accelerator resides in, preferably all lowercase.
   - `MyAcceleratorConfig` - Change `MyAccelerator` while keeping the suffix `Config`.
 This is the name of the config you will use when creating a `ZynqFPGA...` config in [ZynqConfigs.scala](../zynq/ZynqConfigs.scala).
   - `WithMyAccelerator` - Change `MyAccelerator` while keeping the prefix `With`.
 Note that this name appears twice in the template.
   - `opcodes = OpcodeSet.custom0` - Change `custom0` to match up with the opcode you plan on using for your RoCC instruction that accesses your accelerator (can be `custom0` through `custom3`).